-When we create or acquire something in this world by following our dreams, it isn’t the actual object of our accomplishments or acquisitions that brings us happiness.
-It’s the knowledge that we honoured and fulfilled our visions, that we upheld our principles and turned imagination into reality.
+When we create or acquire something in this world by following our dreams, it isn’t the actual object of our accomplishments or acquisitions that bring us happiness.
+It’s the knowledge that we honored and fulfilled our visions, which we upheld our principles and turned imagination into reality.
 Anyone who has ever dreamt and then lived up to that dream knows this feeling.

 Perhaps Some Will Say This…

-Perhaps some will say that creating from our dreams is no different, that we can become attached to our dreams or dream-creations just as easily as we can to our material belongings.
+Maybe some will say that creating from our dreams is no different, that we can become attached to our thoughts or dream-creations just as easily as we can to our material belongings.
 Yes, we can, because we can become emotionally attached to anything, not just that which ensures our survival or makes sense.
 That’s what separates us from animals.

-This is the sort of self-confidence and self-faith dreams can establish in anyone who dares to honour them.
+This is the sort of self-confidence, and self-faith dreams can establish in anyone who dares to honor them.